trevor-johnson/portfolio/README.md

 ## [HealthCAir](https://github.com/trevor-johnson/portfolio/tree/main/projects/healthCAir)

 - Overview: My final capstone project for my UC Berkeley Master's in Data Science program.
-Using instrumental variables regression, I show the causal impact of PM2.5 (air pollution) on pediatric health outcomes in the state of California.
+My team of 4 won the Hal Varian Award for the best capstone project out of 30+ teams.
+Using instrumental variables regression, we show the causal impact of PM2.5 (air pollution) on pediatric health outcomes in the state of California.
+We find the strongest significance of high levels of PM2.5 leading to more pediatric cases of Blood Vessel Disease.
+[See the website showcasing the final results](https://mattslyons.github.io/JLPS_capstone_project/).
 - Tools used: `python`, `PySpark`

 ## [Reddit TLDR Abstractive Summarization Model](https://github.com/trevor-johnson/portfolio/tree/main/projects/reddit_summarization)